francbartoli/gee-bridge/docs/deployment.rst

 Create the Procfile to start the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:file:`Procfile` is a text file in the root directory of your Django application where you define the process *type* and the *command* to run in a such a way:
+:file:`Procfile` is a text file in the root directory of your Django application where you define the process *type* and the *command* to run in such a way:

     .. code-block:: ini

-        web: gunicorn gee_bridge.wsgi:application $PORT --log-file -
+        web: gunicorn gee_bridge.wsgi:application $PORT

 The name :py:attr:`web` is not just a placeholder but a **key term** which declares **HTTP** traffic for the application while the environment variable :envvar:`$PORT` has been used to assign the port where to bind the process.